Tips for Visiting Hawaii Volcanoes National Park

 Kilauea Iki Crater in Hawaii Volcanoes National Park

-When you vacation on the Big Island, one thing you must not miss is spending at least a day exploring the world’s most active volcano at Hawaii Volcanoes National Park.
+When you vacation on Hawaii’s Big Island, one thing you must not miss is spending at least a day exploring the wonders of Hawaii Volcanoes National Park.
 It’s truly amazing to see acres upon acres of hardened pahoehoe and a’a lava, massive craters, steam vents, lava tubes, petroglyphs, Ohia trees, and the giant hapu’u ferns, just to name a few of the fascinating sights.
+You’ll also see a stark contrast between the lush rainforest areas of the park and the barren lava fields.

 As you plan your day or two or more at Hawaii Volcanoes National park, you do need to be prepared for the special environment there.
 The park’s website has loads of useful information for planning your visit, so do check it out.
 In this post, I share additional tips along with my insight to help you plan your visit.

-4. Choose your clothing and footwear wisely.
+Choose your clothing and footwear wisely.
 Wear shoes that are good for hiking.
 Even if you don’t plan to hike, getting to some of the lookouts require you to walk over the uneven surfaces which can be tricky.
-If you plan some hiking, it’s best to wear hiking pants to protect your legs in the event that you fall on the lava.
-Falling on lava can be like falling on broken glass.
-Wear a hat or visor.
-Don’t forget to slather on your sunscreen.
+If you plan some hiking, it’s best to wear hiking pants to protect your legs in the event that you fall on jagged, hardened lava.
+The elevation of Kilauea’s summit is approximately 4,000 feet above sea level, which is noticeably cooler than the beach locations.
+So bring a light, breathable, waterproof jacket to wear in the summit areas, if needed.
+Wear a hat or visor to protect your face, but be sure to hang on to your hat if it’s a windy day at the summit.
+Wear sunglasses to protect your eyes.
+Finally, don’t forget to slather on your sunscreen.

-6. Make the visitor’s center your first stop.
-It’s open from 7:45am to 5:00pm daily.
+Make the visitor’s center your first stop.
 The folks here are friendly and very helpful.
 At the visitor’s center, politely ask about the conditions and any closures, pick up a park map and trail maps.
 Ask about any special events or guided hikes that may be offered the day of your visit.
 Ask for advice on viewing the lava activity, if it’s active.

-10. Everyone wants to the red hot lava flowing though its path is very unpredictable.
-Sometimes it’s flowing in the park’s boundaries and sometimes outside.
+Everyone wants to the red hot lava erupting.
+Sometimes Kilauea is active and sometimes it’s not.
+Sometimes it erupts within the park boundaries and sometimes it’s outside of the boundaries.
+In short, it’s unpredictable.
 See my post on how to find the most up to date information on what’s going on with the Big Island lava flow.
-You can follow the daily updates of Kilauea from the Hawaiian Volcano Observatory’s reports.
-Be sure to also check with the park’s visitor’s center.
+You can follow the daily updates of Kilauea from the Hawaiian Volcano Observatory’s Kilauea reports.
+Be sure to also check with the park’s website and visitor’s center.
 If you do have the opportunity to see the lava flow, review my tips for watching the lava flow.

 • One of my favorite hikes in all of Hawaii is the Kilauea Iki trail.
 So, do check it out if you have three or four hours to spare.